Corporate governance

 Specific details of discussion

-• Consideration of the composition of the Board of Directors in the next fiscal year
+• Review of the composition of Board of Directors

 Succession Plan